hector-torres/TwitterEventDetector/README.md

-# Tweet Summarizer
+# Feature Extractor

 ## Overview

-Takes data from a database of tweets from selected sources, then pre-processes them in order to run natural language processing tools in order to summarize them.
-This application has two notebooks, with different methods to process tweets:

-1. the Rule Based Summarizer
-2. the Supervised Learning Summarizer

-This application is designed to summarize _individual_ tweets and prepare them for further analysis for actual event extraction.

-### The Rule Based Summarizer
+Uses NLP tools to extract entities and features from tweet data

+### How It Works

-This summarizer simply extracts parts of speech from tweet text using the spaCy NLP library's built-in models.
+This summarizer extracts parts of speech from tweet text using the spaCy NLP library's built-in models.

-### The Supervised Learning Summarizer (in progress)

-This summarizer uses spaCy for initial text processing, but then uses machine learning techniques to extract further data from each tweet.

-*Requires More Data*

 ## Application Suite